View as Map

 Kon Tiki Restaurant & Lounge

 A tiki bar with an island vibe and a menu that’ll transport you straight to the tropics.
-Grab some Monkey sticks or their much-loved miso salmon, and wash it down with a classic tiki cocktail.
-Plus their weekday happy hours from 4 pm to 7 pm are a steal!
+Order their Seared Ahi Salad, the Monkeys and Birds — your choice of sirloin or chicken skewers marinated and charbroiled — or their much-loved Miso Salmon, and wash it down with a classic tiki cocktail.
+Plus, their weekday Happy Hour from 4 – 7 p.m. are a steal!

-One of four locations, this sports bar serves up solid late-night food.
+One of four locations (counting Trident Pizza Pub on Campbell Avenue), this sports bar serves solid late-night food — they’re open till 11 p.m. most nights but until midnight on Friday and Saturday.
 Their Trident Cheese Steak and Carne Asada Tacos are definite must-tries.

 Surly Wench Pub

 A quintessential Tucson bar with a twist!
-Situated on Tucson’s 4th Ave Strip, this pub is renowned for its darkwave scene and top-notch cocktails.
+Situated on Tucson’s Fourth Avenue Strip, this pub is renowned for its darkwave scene and top-notch cocktails and is open until 2 a.m. five days a week (closed Monday and Tuesday).
 But the fun doesn’t stop there; they also screen cool movies.
 Their menu is just as impressive, with tacos topped with fresh pico and poblano sauce, and fresh, hand-formed burgers.
-The Breakfast Burger, layered with cheddar, bacon, and egg, is a favorite of ours!

 a person holding a gyro